-Abengoa Solar built the nation’s first large scale solar plant which can store the energy it generates for later use, employing 85 people in Gila Bend
+Abengoa Solar, builder of the nation’s first large-scale solar plant which can store the energy it generates for later use, employing 85 people in Gila Bend

 First Solar, headquartered in Tempe with 280 employees.
 Its Agua Caliente Project in Yuma powers 100,000 homes

 GSS Solar Steel with 80 employees at its Surprise facility, which produces parts for solar power plants